josevnz/tutorials/docs/EmpireStateRunUp/TUTORIAL.md

     unittest.main()
 ```

-So far we got the data, made sure [it meets the expectations](test/test_data.py).
+So far we got the data, and made sure [it meets the expectations](test/test_data.py).
 I wrote [separate tests](test/test_analyze.py) for the analytics code and also for the [scrapper](test/test_scrapper.py).

-Testing the user interface requires a different approach, it needs to simulate clicks, wait for screen changes.
-Sometimes failure are easy to spot (like crashes), but sometimes issues are much more subtle (did we got the right data displayed).
+Testing the user interface requires a different approach, it needs to simulate clicks and wait for screen changes.
+Sometimes failures are easy to spot (like crashes), but sometimes issues are much more subtle (did we get the right data displayed).

 Will revisit this particular testing modality after we introduce first how to visualize the results.

 ## Visualizing the results

-I wanted to use the terminal as much as possible to visualize my findings, to keep requirements to the minimum.
+I wanted to use the terminal as much as possible to visualize my findings, and to keep requirements to the minimum.
 I decided to use the [Textual](https://textual.textualize.io/) framework to accomplish that.
 This framework is very complete and allows you to build text applications that are responsive and beautiful to look at.

-They are also easy to write, so before we go deeper into the resulting applications let's make a pause to learn about Textual.
+They are also easy to write, so before we go deeper into the resulting applications let's pause to learn about Textual.

 ### Text User Interfaces (TUI) with Textual
-The [Textual project](https://textual.textualize.io/) has a really nice tutorial that [you can read](https://textual.textualize.io/tutorial/) to get up to speed.
+The [Textual project](https://textual.textualize.io/) has a nice tutorial that [you can read](https://textual.textualize.io/tutorial/) to get up to speed.

 Let's see some code, one of the applications is called 'esru_outlier', TUI code lives on the [apps](empirestaterunup/apps.py) module that shows several tables together with the outliers we found before, using the z-score.

 OutlierApp (extends App), collects all the basic information on a table for each outlier group and then calls the RunnerDetailScreen to display details about a runner.